Program Timeline

 Six critics will be selected and assigned to work with one of three mentors, who will also be their primary editor.

-Applicants will be required to produce a larger project of criticism featuring a mix of formats (examples include writing, collage, zines, mixed media, video essays, podcasts or anything else you might pitch) that covers a few films, events in the festival.
+Applicants will be required to produce one larger project of criticism featuring a mix of formats (examples include writing, collage, zines, mixed media, video essays, podcasts or anything else you might pitch) that covers a few films, events in the festival.

-Participants will receive a festival pass to the 27th Toronto Reel Asian international Film Festival and a $150 honorarium upon successful completion of their work.
+Participants will receive a festival pass to the 29th Toronto Reel Asian international Film Festival and a $150 honorarium upon successful completion of their work.

-Deadline: end of day August 20th, 2023.
-(We will accept applications until 4 a.m. on August 21st.)
+Deadline: end of day September 1st, 2025.
+(We will accept applications until 4 a.m. on September 1st.)

 Questions or any requests for accessibility support with the application process can be sent to hello.tacla@gmail.com!